Trust Management for Internet of Things: A Systematic Literature Review: OVERVIEW OF THE CATEGORIES

 \subsection{Publisher and Publication Year}

-In this section we present results regarding the Publisher of every paper and the publication year.
-It would be interesting to see when the research community started to investigate further trust management solutions for IoT.
+In this section, we present results regarding the publisher of every paper and the publication year.
+It would be interesting to see when the research community started to investigate further trust management solutions for the IoT.

-We can observe in Figure \ref{fig:pub} that IEEE is the leading publisher with more than the half papers included in this survey.
-Furthermore, in Figure \ref{fig:year} we can see that the most popular year for Trust Management for IoT publications was 2019.
-The first paper published in Trust Management specifically for IoT were at 2011.
-It makes sense since IoT is a relatively new technology and has gained a lot of attention the last decade.
-The statistics for 2022 are not accurate since the research is conducted during that year.
-The papers involved in this research are published until March 2022.
+We can observe in Figure \ref{fig:pub} that IEEE is the leading publisher, with more than half papers included in this survey.
+Most of the papers related to trust management for IoT have been published by IEEE.

+In Figure \ref{fig:year} we can see that the most popular year for trust management for IoT publications was 2019.
+The first paper published in Trust Management specifically for IoT was in 2011.
+It makes sense since IoT is a relatively new technology that has gained a lot of attention in the last decade.
+The papers involved in this research were published until the end of 2022.